 - internal proposals.

-We work closely with the Department of Industry, Innovation and Science to advise the Government on IP policy.
-The Government determines which issues will ultimately be the subject of proposed legislative amendments.
+IP Australia works closely with the Department of Industry, Science, Energy and Resources to provide advice to government on IP policy.
+The government determines which issues will ultimately be the subject of proposed legislative amendments.
 While all the issues on the register are considered, that does not mean that any legislative or policy changes will necessarily take effect.

-IP Australia's forward legislative agenda
+IP Australia's legislative agenda